Resources and Financial Incentives for Solar

 Applicable Sectors: Commercial, Industrial, Agricultural, Residential, Institutional, Government

-Ensures that customers of investor-owned utilities and electric membership co-ops (but not municipal utilities) in Virginia can make use of net metering such that excess generation from a solar system is credited to a customer’s next bill at retail rate.
+Customers of Old Dominion Power and Appalachian Power can make use of net metering, which allows excess generation from a solar system to be credited to a customer’s next bill at retail rate.
 After a 12-month cycle, customers may opt to roll over credit indefinitely or to receive payment at an avoided-cost rate (usually only $0.03 per kWh or less).
-Net metering in Virginia is available on a first-come, first-served basis until the rated generating capacity owned and operated by customer-generators reaches 1% of an electric distribution company’s adjusted Virginia peak-load forecast for the previous year.
-The capacity limit for residential customers is 20kW, while agricultural customers are limited to 500kW and non-residential to 1 MW.
+Net metering in Virginia is available on a first-come, first-served basis until the rated generating capacity owned and operated by customer-generators reaches 6% of the utility’s adjusted Virginia peak-load forecast for the previous year.
+The capacity limit for residential customers is 25kW, while agricultural customers are limited to 500kW and non-residential to 3 MW.
 Details for Appalachian Power’s net generation policies are here.

 Applicable Sectors: Commercial, Residential, Non-Profit Institutional